-- Add oil to a stockpot over medium heat.
+- Add oil to a large stockpot over medium heat.
 Once the oil is shiny, stir in the onion, carrot, celery, and salt, and cook 5 minutes, or until the onion is translucent.

-- Stir in garlic and potatoes and cook 5 minutes, or until the garlic is aromatic.
+- Stir in garlic and 1 minute, or until the garlic is aromatic.

-- Stir in sun-dried tomatoes and fresh herbs.
+- Stir in the sun-dried tomatoes.